onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ### Public IP and ports

 The node should have a network interface with public IP.
 Oneprovider communicates with external services or clients using ports 80, 443, 4443, 6665 and 9443.
-All of these ports need to be publicly open except 9443 which is used for direct emergency access to the Oneprovider.
+All of these ports need to be publicly open, except 9443, which is used for direct emergency access to the Oneprovider.

 ::: warning
 All other ports except those really needed, like probably the SSH port 22, should be closed on the firewall.
-Oneprovider runs some internal services on the host, for example Couchbase, which by default has easy to guess password.
-Oneprovider is run in docker container using the host network mode so the Couchbase ports would be available world-wide and vulnerable to attacks if not disabled on the firewall.
+Oneprovider runs some internal services on the host, for example Couchbase, which by default has an easy-to-guess password.
+Oneprovider is run in a Docker container using the host network mode, so the Couchbase ports would be available worldwide and vulnerable to attacks if not disabled on the firewall.
 :::

 ### Internet domain

 The node should be accessible via its FQDN.
-You can supply your own FQDN or use the subdomain delegation feature of Onedata which will generate FQDN within the domain managed by the Onezone service.
+You can supply your own FQDN or use the subdomain delegation feature of Onedata, which will generate FQDN within the domain managed by the Onezone service.

 ### Preparing the node

 #### Using Ansible script

 An Ansible script has been prepared to ease the node preparation.
 Login to your node with ssh and clone `onedata-deployments` repository, e.g.:

 ```sh